mvxGREEN/SoundLoaderAndroid/Readme.md

 1. Clone SoundLoaderAndroid from Github.
 2. Open solution in Visual Studio.
-3. Build and run it on your Android device.
+3. Build and run on your Android device.

 ## How To Use

-1. Copy & paste desired URL into SoundLoader
+1. Copy & paste desired URL into SoundLoader,
-2. OR, tap "Share" then "SoundLoader"
+2. OR tap "Share" then "SoundLoader."
-3. Tap download button
+3. Tap download button.

 Done!
-File will be downloaded to your device's Documents directory.
+File will be saved to your device's Documents directory.

 ## [Demo](https://youtu.be/Evi0wVs-WLI?si=z8fdNlIfUhn9m3Xa)